Maranatha: Translations and use

-The NRSV of 1 Corinthians 16:22 translates the expression as: "Our Lord, come!" but notes that it could also be translated as: "Our Lord has come"; the NIV translates: "Come, O Lord"; the Message version paraphrases it as: "Make room for the Master!"
+The NRSV of 1 Corinthians 16:22 translates the expression as: "Our Lord, come!" but notes that it could also be translated as: "Our Lord has come”; the NIV translates: "Come, O Lord"; the Message version paraphrases it as: "Make room for the Master!"
+This expression is also alluded to in Revelation 22:20: "He which testifieth these things saith, Surely I come quickly.
+Amen.
+Even so, come, Lord Jesus."

 In the Catechism of the Catholic Church, "Maranatha" was translated as "Come, Lord!".

 In the Latin Church, the word "Maranatha" has been used as a solemn formula of excommunication (alongside "anathema").